 Medicinal and recreational weed is not quite the same.
 Being aware of the differences helps you control your experience so you know what you are putting in your body and the effects it is meant to have on you.

-Medicinal marijuana is often stronger than recreational because it is meant to relieve pain and discomfort in patients.
-To purchase medicinal weed, you need to have a green card provided by a doctor stating your diagnosis and need for marijuana.
+Medicinal cannabis is often stronger than recreational because it is meant to relieve pain and discomfort in patients.
+To purchase medicinal weed, you need to have a green card provided by a doctor stating your diagnosis and need for cannabis.

 Recreational weed is just for fun!
 Well, that isn’t true.
 Even if you don’t have a green card, using weed can still help reduce anxiety, help you sleep better, and overall increase your happiness.
 Sometimes we forget that our mental health improves when we have some fun!